Scan Active Directory Information

 Reflect Your Active Directory Domain

-Keep an accurate representation of your active directory domain.
+Keep an accurate representation of your active directory domain with both enabled and disabled users or computers.
 Lansweeper can automatically change an asset's state when it has been disabled or remove it from Lansweeper if the computer is no longer in your domain.
 Similar to computers, users can also be automatically removed if they are no longer present in your domain.